priyanshuuranjan/Fertilizer-Shop-admin/README.md

 ## 🚀 Features

 - **Product Browsing**: Explore a wide variety of fertilizers, seeds, and farming tools with detailed descriptions and images.
-- **Secure Authentication**: User and admin authentication powered by Firebase and JWT tokens to ensure secure login processes.
+- **Secure Authentication**: User and admin authentication powered by JWT tokens to ensure secure login processes.
 - **Online Payments**: Integrated with Stripe for smooth, secure, and reliable payment processing.
 - **Admin Panel**: An easy-to-use admin panel to manage products, orders, and inventory.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices, ensuring a seamless experience across all platforms.